bendtherules/bendtherules.github.com/posts/function-name-binding.md

 ## .name

-For **named** function expression, `fn.name` is rather obvious - just string form of the identifier.
+For **named** function expression, `fn.name` is simple - it's just string form of the identifier.
 This applies to case A2, A4 above.
 ```js
 (function hello(){}).name // "hello`
 (newHello = function hello(){}).name // "hello"